mjsuhonos/Annif-corpora/cannif/README.md

 Cannif is a web GUI for the [Annif toolkit](https://annif.org).
 It provides:

-- a sortable, searchable DataFrame-based list of projects
+- a sortable, searchable, export-able list of projects and details
 - an editor for project backend parameters
+- simple charts of evaluation metrics

 It is a pretty small script built using [Streamlit](https://streamlit.io).